 We have put in place appropriate technical and organisational measures to meet the requirements of accountability.
-These include:
+These include but are not limited to:

 - The appointment of a data protection officer who reports directly to our highest management level. - Taking a 'data protection by design and default' approach to our activities. - Maintaining documentation of our processing activities. - Adopting and implementing data protection policies and ensuring we have written contracts in place with our data processors. - Implementing appropriate security measures in relation to the personal data we process. - Carrying out data protection impact assessments for our high-risk processing.